havelessbemore/circle-ds/README.md

 #### Properties

 - `capacity: number`: A positive integer that represents the maximum size of the collection.
 Can be updated to grow or shrink the collection.
-Can also be set to `Infinity`.
+Can also be set to `Infinity`, representing an unbounded collection.

 - `get size(): number`: The number of items in the collection.